ichthyop/ichthyop/readme.txt

 * Random generator number in the horizontal dispersion process was always initialised with the same seed.
 Set a unique seed for every run.

 New features:
+* New module 'Active swimming'.
+Swimming velocity is provided as an age function in a separated CSV file.
+The module accepts two modes : the input swimming velocity can either be interpreted as cruising speed (the particle always swims at the defined velocity) or maximal speed (the particle swims at random velocity among [0, defined velocity]).
+Swimming is isotropic.
 * New plugin for NOVELTIS data (from local NetCDF files)
-* New plugin for Mercator2D data (from local NetCDF files)
+* New plugin for Mercator2D data (from local NetCDF files), regular grid
-* New plugin for OSCAR data (from local NetCDF files and from OpenDAP)
+* New plugin for OSCAR data (from local NetCDF files and from OpenDAP) http://www.oscar.noaa.gov/
 * Vertical migration: user can define depth at day and depth at night as functions of age, provided in CSV files.
 * Multithread option in Population.java can be set to TRUE.
 Experimental feature though, might not work satisfactorily yet.
 * New growth function SoleGrowthAction.java dlength = c1[stage] * Math.pow(temperature, c2[stage]) * dt_day. c1 and c2 are user defined and depend on user defined length stages